aerogear/keycloak-metrics-spi/README.md

 There are however a few events that are particularly more useful from a mobile app perspective.
 These events have been overriden by the SPI and are described more thoroughly below.

 ##### keycloak_logins
-This counter counts every login performed by a standard user.
+This counter counts every login performed by a non-admin user.
 It also distinguishes logins by the utilised identity provider by means of the label **provider**.

 ```c
 # HELP keycloak_logins Total successful logins